bari86/zabbix-agent/README.md

 # Zabbix Agent Install
 Script to install Zabbix-Agent on any Linux based machine.

-Please replace 'ENTERYOURZABBIXSERVERIP' with your Zabbix Server IP.
+Please replace 'SERVERIP' with your Zabbix Server IP.
+You can also custom your Zabbix agent hostname by replacing the 'ZABBIXHOSTNAME'.